Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 #### Docker

-For Ddcker we need the host user id.
+For Docker we need the host user id.
+When we init docker compose,
+it will create 3 folders for Airflow.
-Otherwise the AIrflow fodlers will be created with the root user.
+If we dont do that, the folders will be created with the root user.
+This would cause problems.
 The result must be saved in a .env file.

 ~~~shell